 Okhaldhunga Community Hospital

-This hospital treats 36,000 outpatients every year and admits 6000 cases.
+Last year (2020-21) we saw over 28,000 outpatients, admitted 5,000 patients and performed over 2,000 surgical procedures.
+In non-COVID years it has reached 36,000 outpatients and 6000 inpatients.
 Surgical procedures depend on the surgical skills and experience of the medical staff at any time.
-The hospital performs about 1600 surgical procedures per year.
-The surgical procedures here consist of emergency life-saving surgery like
+The surgical procedures here consist of emergency life-saving surgery

 Friends of Okhaldhunga Archives: